-Plastic barriers and face masks appeared on the streets of Europe’s newly reopened cities, as and emerged from their respective lockdown, the Netherlands sent children back to school, and Greece and Spain further eased restrictions.
+Plastic barriers and face masks appeared on the streets of Europe’s newly reopened cities, as France and Belgium emerged from their respective lockdown, the Netherlands sent children back to school, and Greece and Spain further eased restrictions.

 All faced a delicate balance of trying to restart battered economies without fuelling a second wave of coronavirus infections.

 With Monday’s partial reopening, the French did not have to carry forms allowing them to leave their homes but crowds quickly developed at some metro stations in Paris, one of France’s viral hotspots.

 A last-minute legal challenge emerged to the government’s practice of confining people to their own regions, further confusing the post-lockdown landscape.

 Antoinette van Zalinge, principal of the De Notenkraker elementary school in Amsterdam, wore a wide white skirt and a hula hoop slung from her shoulders and carried a long stick with a hand at one end so she could shake hands with students while still keeping 1.5 metres (5ft) apart.

 In Paris, hairdressers practised their new workflow over the weekend ahead of Monday’s reopening, and planned to charge a “participation fee” for the new disposable protective gear they will need for each customer.

 Walk-in customers will be a thing of the past, said Brigitte L’Hoste, manager of the Hair de Beaute salon, who expects the number of appointments to be halved.